Managing the chaos of the holidays!

 Change things up a bit.

 I’ve always found it difficult to harness the energy of my students right before the break and engage them in meaningful activities.
-I always want to do something different but I don’t really have the time to do anything that isn’t directly related to the standards.
+I always want to do something different, but I don’t really have the time to do anything that isn’t directly related to the standards.
 It can be nice to do something that seems a bit more festive.
-My context clues color by number activities are a wonderful way to use context clues to determine the meaning of unknown words.
-There is a Christmas version as well!
+My Christmas context clues color by number activities are a wonderful way to use context clues to determine the meaning of unknown words.
+I also have a winter version as well!

 The holidays can be a stressful time at work and at home.
 The day before the break doesn’t have to be too stressful.
 Make sure that you’ve planned engaging, meaningful tasks and that you make your expectations clear!